-The problem – We are currently saddled with an outdated, unfair, biased and bloated criminal justice system that drains resources, and disrupts communities.
+The problem – We are currently saddled with an outdated, unfair, biased and bloated justice system that drains resources, breaks apart families, ruins lives and disrupts communities.

 - Too often police departments use racial profiling, which is singling people out because of their race or accent, instead of based on evidence of wrongdoing.
-That’s against our national values, endangers our young people, and reduces public safety.
+That’s against our national values, endangers our young people, and reduces public safety and harms our communities.

 - We should focus our actions and our resources on better education, job training and treatment instead of more prisons, police and judges.

-How we get there – We need to rewrite the rules of our criminal justice system to:
+How we get there – We need to rewrite the rules of our justice system to:

 - Make greater investment in prevention and treatment: mental health and addiction services, job training, economic opportunity.

 - Give people a chance to start over through training, opportunity, and removing arbitrary barriers.

 - Assure that law enforcement agencies train their officers to pursue evidence, avoid racial profiling, and treat all communities with respect.